prudhvirajmahankali/vendor_system/README.md

-# sample content for apis
+# Sample content for the api endpoints
 1) Create a new vendor:
 {
     "name": "yourname",